DrKJeff16/ToSDR-Work/ToDo/Phoenix-Site/Cases.md

   - [393](https://edit.tosdr.org/cases/393)
     - Rating: **Good**.
     - Weight: 10.
     - Reason: _A "reasonable" government request, for the most part, falls ultimately under a Service's definition of "reasonable".
-While some Services may only respond to court orders and/or subpoenas, it really depends on the Service's jurisdiction and ethics, without mentioning its government's practices._
+While some Services may only respond to court orders and/or subpoenas, it really depends on the Service's jurisdiction and ethics, without mentioning its government's practices regarding privacy._
 ### This Service
 All of the following Cases have _"The service"_ written in them, but I'd argue switching to _"This service"_ could catch our users' attention much more efficiently, and could potentially inform them with much more success.
   - [120](https://edit.tosdr.org/cases/120)
   - [121](https://edit.tosdr.org/cases/121)
   - [122](https://edit.tosdr.org/cases/122)